iotaledger/streams/bindings/c/README.md

 You can then run the static build or the dynamic executable.
 Keep in mind that by default the code points to a node on `http://localhost:14265`.
 If this node doesnt exist, we will exit with an error immediately.

+You can set the following environment variables to change this dynamically:
+- `URL`: Change the node we use to send and receive messages (Accepts string)
+- `MWM`: Change the MWM setting we use to do POW (Accepts integer)